wwu-mmll/deepbet/README.md

 <img src='https://github.com/wwu-mmll/deepbet/assets/55840648/ceff1fcc-e14b-4938-8f03-2cb28712eec1' width='700'>
 </h1><br>

-This is the official implementation of the [deepbet paper](https://arxiv.org/abs/2308.07003).
+This is the official implementation of the [deepbet paper](https://www.sciencedirect.com/science/article/pii/S0010482524009302?dgcid=author).

-deepbet is a neural network based tool which achieves state-of-the-art results for brain extraction of T1w MR images of healthy adults while taking ~1 second per image.
+deepbet is a neural network based tool, which achieves state-of-the-art results for brain extraction of T1w MR images of healthy adults, while taking ~1 second per image.

 ## Usage
 After installation, there are three ways to use deepbet